sukumarc/sukumarc/README.md

-### Hi there 👋
+### Hello there 👋

 <!--
 **sukumarc/sukumarc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Hi I am [Sukumar Chandrasekaran](https://www.sukumarc.com).
+I am [Sukumar Chandrasekaran](https://www.sukumarc.com).
 Having 5+ years of professional experience in design and development of Payment Products, ERP products and Mobile Applications as JAVA Developer.

 Currently I am working as a Java developer in L&T Infotech, Chennai.